 Barton agreed to fund the construction of the Bathysphere while Beebe secured funding for other expenses.
 The New York Zoological Society and The National Geographic Society sponsored the first Bathysphere expedition.

-My next question after my research was: How did they get oxygen?
+How did they get oxygen?

 High pressure cylinders inside the sphere supplied oxygen.
 Trays of soda lime and calcium chloride, attached to the sphere’s walls, absorbed exhaled carbon dioxide and moisture.

 And how do you think Beebe and Barton circulated air past these trays?
 With palm-leaf fans, of course.